BudWhiteStudying/node-autochglog/README.md

 ## Configuration

-The tool doesn't currently accept any configuration, but it _will_ accept it from a `node-autochglog.config.ts` file exporting an object of type [NodeAutoChglogConfig](./src/config/NodeAutochglogConfig.ts):
+The tool accepts configuration from a `node-autochglog.config.json`, expected to be found in the directory where the `node-autochglog` command is executed; the file is expected to contain a single JSON object adhering to the [NodeAutoChglogConfig](./src/config/NodeAutochglogConfig.ts) interface:

 ```typescript
 export interface NodeAutoChglogConfig {